Inbibo/adonisfx_docs/docs/maya/tools.md

 To open the tool:

-  1. Select the mesh with the Adonis deformer applied to.
+  1. Select the mesh with the AdonisFX deformer applied to.
   2. Press the paint tool ![paint tool](images/adn_paint_tool.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Paint Tool*.

 > [!NOTE]